ibm-watson-iot/iot-python/samples/bluemixZoneDemo/README.md

-#Bluemix Zone Demo
+#PhoneMotion Sample Application
 Sample application demonstrating how to send events to the cloud from a device and process them in an application.
 The application demonstrates one approach to delegating access to sensor data in the IOT Foundation to users of a backend application utilising an IOT Foundation API key.
+A more robust version of this application, with additional error handling and monitoring, is available in the following GitHub repository: https://github.com/ibm-messaging/iotf-phonemotion

 See the demo application running live: http://iot-demo.mybluemix.net/